Ducki67/FN-Modern-builds/Reboot S20+ testing builds.md

 >- U can load in with skins and pickaxes,
 >- No sprining,
 >- U can mantle itw works fine,
->- Looting a chest or anything will crash the bost the game and server,
+>- Looting a chest or anything will crash the both the game and server,
 >- U get some hight ping, (since is not supported well)
 >- U cant farm mats you gotta use commands,
 >